biswajit-satapathy1998/Cart_Abandonment/README.md

 ## Motivation
 This project is developed to predict if a customer will leave after adding products to cart or he will purchase that item.
 By knowing this, let's say if we can predict that a customer will do abandonment then we gave that customer some special discount so that he can able to do checkout.

-## File Description
+## Files in the repository
+1. data_cart_abandonment.csv : The dataset file.
+2. cart_abandonment.ipynb : Notebook file contaning the exploration and analysis of the work.
+3. README.md : The readme file for write-up.

-The project is divided into 7 parts:
+## Prediction is divided into the following steps
 1. Reading Dataset
 2. EDA
 3. Data pre-processing